 Noxious weeds are non-native plants that disrupt native vegetation because they have no natural controls and are able to adapt to varied conditions.
 As a result of the Colorado Noxious Weed Act, these weeds have been placed on three separate lists.

 List C Plants: Control is recommended

 The Summit County Weed brochure (pdf) contains a list of noxious weeds found in Summit County and includes photos and characteristics to help identify noxious weeds.
-Call Summit County Weed Control at (970)668-4218 to inquire about the best method of eradication for each weed species.
+Visit Middle Park Conservation District Noxious Weed Management Guide (pdf) for an additional source for identifying and managing noxious weeds.
+Call Summit County Weed Control at (970) 668-4218 to inquire about the best method of eradication for each weed species.

 Daisy Comparison If you are confused about whether or not your daisies are noxious, take a look at these photos (pdf) - Oxeye Daisy and Scentless Chamomile are noxious weeds; Shasta Daisy is not!

 Thistles - Native or Non-Native?
 Colorado's native thistle species are valuable to pollinators, seed-feeders and browsing wildlife.
 However, several non-native species threaten agriculture and natural areas.
 Use this Thistle Identification and Management Guide (pdf) to learn the difference between native and non-native thistles.